Friday, May 13, 2022

 Scouting is easy, just follow the trail in the park.
 There is no rule against having a boat on your roof, so a pre-run scout is just fine, but might put you on the hosts radar if they are there.

 Flows: A new real-time gage has made getting the flows right easier (historically it was just an estimate).
 I'll add data to this page as I can, below is what I have so far.
 It shows the date, the water level, and a picture/video if available.
-Best I can gather is 500 cfs is ideal, with the range of quality flows extending a couple hundred cfs in either direction (in other words 300-700 cfs is the ideal range).
+Best I can gather is 500 cfs is ideal for the falls, with the range of quality flows extending a couple hundred cfs in either direction (in other words 300-700 cfs is the ideal range).
 People have run it outside that range, both very low, and at flood stage.
 Lower flows make for a friendlier landing pool, and higher flows make for a cleaner lip and a pool that pushes quicker into the ledge downstream.
+The seal launch is easier the lower the levels, at ideal levels for the falls the water pushes into the left wall in the landing of the seal launch fairly hard.
+It is nice to have someone push you in the right direction.

 Gauge